caio96/zero-copy-conv/README.md

 This repository is designed to test multiple implementations of convolution.
 They are:

 - Naive convolution: For loops and simple multiply accumulate
-- Im2col convolution: Transforms the input image with im2col and executes convolution as a single GEMM call using the Blis library
+- Im2col convolution: Transforms the input image with im2col and executes convolution as a single GEMM call
 - Yaconv convolution: Implementation from this [paper](https://dl.acm.org/doi/10.1145/3570305) with slight improvements.
 Defined in [blis-conv](https://github.com/caio96/blis-conv)
 - Zero-Copy convolution: New convolution implementation, yet to be published
 - LibTorch convolution: Pytorch Conv2D implementation using the C++ API